Step 8 - Using PGD CLI v5.6

 Show the proxies in the cluster

-You can view the configured proxies, with their groups and ports, using proxy list:
+You can view the configured proxies, with their groups and ports, using show-proxies:

 pgd show-proxies